 The Center supports (I) CCHS graduate conferences convened by Breen Fellows, (II) CCHS global graduate exchanges and symposia organized in collaboration with peer institutions abroad, as well as (III) co-sponsored conferences at NU.

-This year a major international conference on "WRITING HISTORY THROUGH CHILDREN" (Oct.
-5-6) kicks off our Fall Quarter events.
+This year a major conference on "WRITING HISTORY THROUGH CHILDREN" (Oct.
+5-6) kicked off our Fall Quarter events.

 I. CCHS Graduate Conferences